Little Bowtie Block Tutorial

 Step 2:

-Draw a diagonal line, corner to corner, on each of the 1″ blue square.
-Align the small squares with a corner of each of the white squares.
-Stitch along the diagonal line.
-Press open.
+Draw a diagonal line, corner to corner, on each of the 1″ dark squares.
+Align the small squares with a corner of each of the light squares.

 Step 3: